 “Right to Know” Information

-Campus crime statistics are available by request in the Continuing Education Office or by going to http://nces.ed.gov/collegenavigator and searching for Marshalltown Community College.
+Campus crime statistics are available by request in the Iowa Valley Continuing Education offices at 3702 S. Center St. in Marshalltown or by going to http://nces.ed.gov/collegenavigator and searching for Marshalltown Community College.

-Access to an appeal as defined within College policies and procedures, but no more than 5 business days after the sanctioning decision.
-If students feel that they have been disciplined unfairly or if they wish to appeal some other decision which they consider to be unjustified, unfair, or a violation of student rights, then the student should appeal that decision.
-An appeal is not granted in cases where there is disagreement with a College policy or procedure.
+The process for an appeal is defined within IVCCD policies and procedures (no more than 5 business days after the sanctioning decision).
+If a student feels that he/she has been disciplined unfairly or if the student wishes to appeal some other decision considered to be unjustified, unfair, or a violation of student rights, then the student should appeal that decision.
+An appeal is not granted in cases where there is disagreement with a District policy or procedure.
 In those cases, students should file a complaint with the appropriate department, but the sanction will not be contested.
-Appeal forms are located in the Chancellor of Continuing Education’s office as well as here:
+Appeal forms are located in the Vice Chancellor of Continuing Education’s office as well as here:

 Employees are available during normal operating hours (Monday through Friday from 8 am to 4:30 pm) to help prospective students, current students, and current and prospective employees obtain consumer information.